ImpulseHD/chess/readme.md

 # chess
 This is a website implementation of the classic game chess.

-> This project is currently in development, for the moment only the pawn can advance but it cannot eat other pawns.
+> This project is currently in development, for the moment only the pawns moves and eat others pawns